-ETHYLENE PROPYLENE RUBBER (EPM, EPDM)
+Ethylene Propylene Rubber (EPM, EPDM)

-EPM is a copolymer of ethylene and propylene.
-Ethylene-propylene-diene rubber (EPDM) is produced using a third monomer and is particularly useful when sealing phosphate-ester hydraulic fluids and in brake systems that use fluids having a glycol base.
+EPDM is a copolymer of ethylene and propylene.
+EPDM is produced using a third monomer and is particularly useful when sealing phosphate-ester hydraulic fluids and in brake systems that use fluids having a glycol base.

-Up to 250°F (121°C) ( max.
-400°F (204°C) in water and/ or steam).
+Up to 250°F [121°C] (max.
+400°F [204°C] in water and / or steam)